zrlay/dj-braintree/docs/usage.rst

 Constraining Entire Sites
 -------------------------

-If you want to quickly constrain an entire site, the ``djstripe.middleware.SubscriptionPaymentMiddleware`` middleware does the following to user requests:
+If you want to quickly constrain an entire site, the ``djbraintree.middleware.SubscriptionPaymentMiddleware`` middleware does the following to user requests:

-* **authenticated** users are redirected to ``djstripe.views.SubscribeFormView`` unless they:
+* **authenticated** users are redirected to ``djbraintree.views.SubscribeFormView`` unless they:

     * have a valid subscription --or--
     * are superusers (user.is_superuser==True) --or--
     * are staff members (user.is_staff==True).

 * **anonymous** users always raise a ``django.core.exceptions.ImproperlyConfigured`` exception when they encounter these systems.
-This is done because dj-stripe is not an authentication system.
+This is done because dj-braintree is not an authentication system.

 ----